What to Expect When You’re Giving Birth during COVID-19

 Here’s where things may look a little different, if you’ve given birth at South Shore Hospital (or any hospital) before.

-Nitrous Oxide and the birthing tub are unavailable
+Nitrous Oxide and the birthing tub are available

-This is to minimize the risk to our providers.
-Our team will work with you to ensure you’re comfortable during your labor and delivery.
+For patients with a positive COVID-19 test, rest assured that our team will work with you to ensure that you're comfortable during your labor and delivery.

 Only one labor support person can be with you